Percivall Pott: Personal life

-Percivall Pott's dedication to his patients and standard of care garnered Pott high praise and fame.
-He is generally regarded as one of the two greatest surgeons of the 18th century along with his student John Hunter.
-In 1786, he was honoured as the first Honorary Fellow of the Royal College of Surgeons of Edinburgh.
-Shortly after, he retired in 1787 and was named a governor of St. Bartholomew's Hospital.

 Chimney sweepers' carcinoma

 Percivall Pott has influenced medicine and modern understanding of diseases.
-Many diseases today are his namesake including: Pott's fracture, Pott's disease of the spine, and Pott's puffy tumor.
+Many diseases are his namesake including: Pott's fracture, Pott's disease of the spine, and Pott's puffy tumor.
 One disease which does not, yet is important to Pott's legacy is chimney sweeper's carcinoma.
 Pott quickly recognised the association between carcinoma and chimney sweeps and published his findings in a piece titled "Chirurgical Observations relative to…the cancer of the scrotum."
 He wrote that the disease was, " peculiar to a certain sort of people [ and ] which has not at least to my knowledge, been publicly noticed – I mean the chimney-sweepers ’ cancer.
 The disease, in these people, seems to derive its origin from a lodgment of soot in the rugae of the scrotum."

 Discovery and identification credit

-Scrotal cancer, although largely thought to have been identified by Percival Pott, had been thought to have been described nearly 40 years before Pott's "Chirurgical Observations" as a "canker of privities" per documentation in the burial records of the Parish of St. Botolph without Aldgate from 1589 to 1599.
-These descriptions are ambiguous and it is unclear which anatomical parts considered "privities".
-As such, most historians generally agree that Bassius first correctly described scrotal cancer in 1731.
+Scrotal cancer, although largely thought to have been identified by Percivall Pott, had been thought to have been described nearly 40 years before Pott's "Chirurgical Observations" as a "canker of privities" per documentation in the burial records of the Parish of St. Botolph without Aldgate from 1589 to 1599.
+These descriptions are ambiguous and it is unclear which anatomical parts are considered "privities".
+As such, most historians generally agree, that Bassius first correctly described scrotal cancer in 1731.
 Some historians argue that what Bassius considered scrotal cancer was in fact perineal abscesses to the scrotum as opposed to carcinoma.
 The minority of historians who agree with this fact, attribute the discovery of scrotal cancer to Treyling in 1740.